SymfonyCasts/solid/sfcasts/profile-all.md

 kind of get hub organization.
 Uh, one, as I mentioned, this goes and makes an Ajax call, uh, an API call to the get hub API to load repository information about the Symfony.
 A repositor on there.
 And this one is almost comical.
-You can see 438 milliseconds, uh, 82% of it is curl multi-select.
+You can see 438 milliseconds, uh, 82% of it is `curl_multi_select()`.
 In other words, 82% of it is the actual time it's taking to make the API call pretty obvious.
-Um, now kind of fun thing is if you look at the CPU time, which is only 74 milliseconds of that curl, multi-select is still the biggest offender, but you can see it's a lot less obvious what the critical path is here.
+Um, now kind of fun thing is if you look at the CPU time, which is only 74 milliseconds of that `curl_multi_exec()` is still the biggest offender, but you can see it's a lot less obvious what the critical path is here.

 Whereas if you click on IO /wait, because this includes network time, it's comically